-Our drug test kits are 99% accurate and very sensitive for detecting the presence of drugs.
-This means that if drugs are present, a line on the test window for that particular drug will be absent.
+Immunoassays are up to 99% accurate and very sensitive for detecting drugs of abuse.
+They rely on cut-off levels to provide actual results.
+If a drug is discovered the apparent (T) line in the test window absent.
 This is called a preliminary or presumptive positive test result.

 These are the lines that appear in the window of a drug test.
-Normally identified with a (T).
-These lines will appear if the test is negative.
+Identified with a letter (T).
+These lines appear when the result is negative.

 There are several factors that can impact the test result knowing the person is abusing drugs: